mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 ### Diagnostic in MindSphere

-If the data is not arriving in your configured asset you should take a look if the data is beeing dropped in MindSphere because of a misconfiguration.
+If the data is not arriving in your configured asset you should take a look if the data is being dropped in MindSphere because of a misconfiguration.
 The agent diagnostic button will lead you directly to the agent diagnostic application in the MindSphere.

 ![diagnostic](images/diag.png)